dranidis/gatling-socketio-msgpack/README.md

 ./mvnw gatling:recorder
 ```

+> **IMPORTANT:**
+>
-The recorder does not capture websocket events.
+>The recorder does not capture websocket events.
+You have to find another way to record WS/Socket.IO communication.

 ## Configuration file